Effective from January 1, 2019

 That is a lot of information to consider indeed.
 We wish we could make it easier, but it is highly recommended to get this figured out before approaching the estimation, let alone the actual production of 3D art.

-As you may know from our previous posts, careful attention to the details during the research & development stage of any game art outsourcing project is the approach that saves your time and money at the production phase.
+As you may know from our previous posts, careful attention to the details during the research & development stage is what helps us to achieve the targeted result creating custom 3D assets for video games.

-Feel free to reach out to email@example.com to discuss your needs in 3D art or animation!
+Feel free to reach out to email@example.com to discuss your needs in 3D art.

 Continuing the topic of the usual workflow in our game art outsourcing studio, today we would like to focus more on the typical stages that we go through when working on a new project.